 - Learning disabilities: when standard educational practices and tutoring do not solve the problem, neurofeedback has been shown helpful with your child’s frustration, irritability, anger, anxiety, and mood that very often accompany their learning disabilities.
 This can often improve the outcome of their academic interventions.

 - Sensory integration: children struggling with this condition often feel bombarded by everyday sensory information such as taste, touch, sound, vision and movement.
 Neurofeedback can help your child self-regulate reactions and better cope and master these daily experiences.

 - Substance abuse: While the research is still developing on using neurofeedback in the treatment of substance abuse, early evidence shows it can help enhance tolerance for cravings and calm the impulsive desire to numb out when they become overwhelmed.
 Treatment facilities who use neurofeedback in conjunction with psychotherapy report a reduction in relapse rates from 75% to 25%.
 More research needs to validate this claim, but anecdotally it shows promise.

 - Traumatic brain injury (TBI) and stroke: For those who suffer from mild TBI and stroke, neurofeedback has been used effectively to help with speech, movement, mood regulation, behavioral control, and headache reduction.
 Because neurofeedback can focus on the specific areas of the brain where each of these areas are affected, it can be finely targeted, strengthening and improving brain function to meet your needs.

 Let us help you feel better soon by calling now.
 The neurofeedback therapists and other staff at The Better Brain Center can help you determine your next steps.
-Call us today at (833) 964-8483 x 0 or CLICK HERE to contact our Intake Coordinator to schedule your FREE INITIAL CONSULTATION.
+Call us today at (833) 964-8483 x 0 or CLICK HERE to contact our Intake Coordinator.